joshuasearle/mars-weather/README.md

-# Skeleton for TypeScript React Apps
+# App for viewing the weather on mars